compositephp/entity/README.md

 ## Supported column types:

-Composite entity can automatically serialize and deserialize back almost all data types you may need:
+Composite Entity has the capability to automatically serialize and deserialize nearly all data types you might require.
 - String
 - Integer
 - Float